 One day while helping her, she exclaimed “Oh my!
 Look, a new baby!
 I wondered if I would see it again” talking to a very temperamental African Violet who seldom bloomed.
 (Notice I said ‘who” not ‘that’ – I’d been converted) Tears ran down her cheeks.
 One bud!
 Talk about life’s simple pleasures.

 I questioned her about the trade-off.
 “That’s a lot of work for a small gain, no?
 They only bloom once a year!”

-“You’re wrong, Shash,” she said, “That’s the point of life - to Bloom.
+“You’re wrong, Shash.
+That’s the point of life - to bloom.
 It’s not how often, or how much, but just be sure you do.”
-Her words touched me.
 I wrote it down, knowing that one day I would find a use for it.

 Enjoy my download of ‘Bloom’.
 It expresses how I feel now.